Company1TDDC88-2024/RBI/Camera/queue-detection-acap/README.md

 ## Introduction

-This is a modified README file based on the README file in consume-analytics-scene-description folder.
+This is a modified README file based on the README file in customer-count-acap folder.

 ## Getting started